triton-inference-server/backend/README.md

 with the model (for more information see [backend lifecycles](#backend-lifecycles)).

+A backend can optionally implement TRITONBACKEND_ModelInstanceReady.
+This function is called by the Triton server's ready endpoint to check whether a model instance is ready to handle requests.
+The function returns `nullptr` (indicating success) if the instance is ready, or a `TRITONSERVER_Error` if the instance is not ready.

 The backend must take into account threading concerns when implementing TRITONBACKEND_ModelInstanceInitialize, TRITONBACKEND_ModelInstanceFinalize and